LeetLLM

 Meeting these requirements requires more than exposing a chat endpoint.
 The full pipeline, from the client-side edit listener to the inference engine, needs measurement for time-to-first-token (TTFT).
 TTFT measures the delay from request submission until the first response token arrives.

 One practical way to reason about the budget is to split it across stages: editor + network overhead, context assembly, first-token inference, and UI rendering.
-The exact numbers vary by region and model size, but the important point is that every stage is on the clock.
+The exact numbers vary by region and model size, but every stage is on the clock.

 StageTypical budgetNotes